Circumcision: History

-The history of the migration and evolution of the practice of circumcision is followed mainly through the cultures and peoples in two separate regions.
-In the lands south and east of the Mediterranean, starting with Sudan and Ethiopia, the procedure was practiced by the ancient Egyptians and the Semites, and then by the Jews and Muslims, with whom the practice travelled to and was adopted by the Bantu Africans.
+The history of the migration and evolution of circumcision is known mainly from the cultures of two regions.
+In the lands south and east of the Mediterranean, starting with Central Sahara, Sudan and Ethiopia, the procedure was practiced by the ancient Egyptians and the Semites, and then by the Jews and Muslims.
 In Oceania, circumcision is practiced by the Australian Aboriginals and Polynesians.
-There is also evidence that circumcision was practiced among the Aztec and Mayan civilizations in the Americas, but little detail is available about its history.
+There is also evidence that circumcision was practiced among the Aztec and Mayan civilizations in the Americas, but little is known about that history.